cilginc/cilginc.github.io/_posts/2025-06-21-Ultimate_Compression_Algorithms_Tier_List.md

 - lzma (7zip)
 - zip

-Here's the all versions I tested:
+And here are the exact versions of the tools used in my high-tech, super-scientific lab (a.k.a. my computer):

 ```text
 gzip 1.14-modified